Applying for the NDIS – what to do and where to get help

 - You must live in Australia.

 - You must have a disability that’s caused by a permanent impairment.
-This can be one or more of intellectual, cognitive, neurological, sensory, physical or psychosocial disabilities.
+This can be one or more of intellectual, cognitive, neurological, sensory, physical. or psychosocial disabilities.

-Step 2: Make an NDIS access request
+Step 2: Download the NDIS access request form

 Step 3: Get your health professionals on board